Need inspiration for your company name? 8 tips

 -

 Foreign languages: see if popping your name into Google Translate produces anything interesting.
-Translating simple words can have fantastic results, like Estrella, a beer brand that means little more than ‘star’ in Spanish.Â
+Translating simple words can have fantastic results, like Estrella, a beer brand that means ‘star’ in Spanish.Â

 -